eilvelia/tdl/README.md

 }
 ```

-Only `apiId` and `apiHash` are required fields.
-Any other field can be omitted.
+Of these fields, only `apiId` and `apiHash` are required.
+Any other field can be
+omitted.

 See https://core.telegram.org/tdlib/docs/classtd_1_1td__api_1_1tdlib_parameters.html
 for the parameters that can be specified in the `tdlibParameters` option.